jmcalalang/f5-automation-toolchain-lab/docs/module6/lab1.rst

 ``kafka-console-consumer.sh --bootstrap-server 10.1.1.5:32768 --topic f5-telemetry --from-beginning``

 The command we are running holds open a stream to the topic looking for data that is coming into the system, like our Request log information and our Polling information.
-All of this was defined in our Telemetry Streaming declaration.
+All of this is defined in our Telemetry Streaming declaration.

 Task |labmodule|\.\ |labnum|\.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~